 Dr. Sarah Chynoweth works at the interface of research, policy, and practice in humanitarian affairs and human rights.
 She has pioneered research and fact-finding missions on reproductive health, sexual violence, and accountability in conflict and disaster settings.

 Sarah spearheaded and currently leads the Sexual Violence Project at the Women's Refugee Commission.
 She is also a Research Fellow at the WSD Handa Center for Human Rights and International Justice at Stanford University and an Adjunct Lecturer in Health, Rights and Development at the University of New South Wales.
-In 2016, she led a multi-country study on refugee men and boys in the Syria crisis for UNHCR.
+In 2016, she led a multi-country study on sexual violence against men and boys in the Syria crisis for UNHCR.

 Sarah writes science fiction in her spare time.

-Haiti, India, Indonesia, Iraq, Israel, Jordan, Kenya, Lebanon, Malaysia, Mongolia, Myanmar, Papua New Guinea, Philippines, Romania, Sri Lanka, Sudan, Thailand, Tibet, Timor Leste, Vietnam
+Germany, Haiti, India, Indonesia, Iraq, Israel, Jordan, Kenya, Lebanon, Malaysia, Mongolia, Myanmar, Papua New Guinea, Philippines, Romania, Sri Lanka, Sudan, Thailand, Tibet, Timor Leste, Vietnam

 Boston University, Columbia University, Harvard University, New College, New York University, Stanford University, University of Denver, UC-Berkeley, UCLA, UCSF, University of New South Wales